This section covers general administrative tasks for day-to-day management of the Rhino SLEE, its components and entities deployed in it.

 Management may also be performed via the Rhino Element Manager web interface.

-State management commands and JMX methods for setting SLEE, Resource Adaptor Entity or Service state that do not take arguments now accept a state change if at least one node in the cluster will change state.
+From Rhino 3.0.0, state management commands and JMX methods for setting SLEE, Resource Adaptor Entity or Service state that do not take arguments accept a state change if at least one node in the cluster will change state.

 These commands delete any per-node state and set the default desired state to the target state.

 This behaviour is similar to enabling symmetric activation state mode for the component being updated in versions of Rhino prior to 3.0.0.

 Cluster nodes that are already in the required desired state are ignored, those that need to change transition.